 Corkscrew hazels don’t require a lot of pruning.
 You should always remove any dead or diseased branches.
 Because most of the shrubs offered for sale are grafted, you should also prune away any suckers that emerge from the base of the plants.
 They will not “corkscrew” and may choke out the desirable branches if left on the plants.

-How to Propagate Corkscrew Hazel
+How to Propagate Corkscrew Hazel Using Layering

 Softwood cuttings are taken in the spring when the plants are actively growing and producing new, soft branches.
 Cuttings should be taken from a new branch and include the growing tip.
 The cut end of the cutting is usually dipped in rooting hormone to encourage root growth and then the cutting is inserted in soil up to half its length.
 For instance, a four inch cutting would be inserted two inches deep.
-Roots have developed when the upper part of the cutting starts growing new leaves.
+You will know that roots have developed when the upper part of the cutting starts growing new leaves.
 A light tug on the plant will tell you if the roots are there or not.
 If there is resistance when you tug, the cutting has roots.
 If, instead, the cutting easily moves, no roots have grown yet.

 Corkscrew hazel can be grown as a single specimen plant in your yard or as a hedge.
 Its contorted branches and bright catkins lend interest to your yard during the drab winter season.